Mayor of Makati

-The mayor of Makati (Punong Lungsod ng Makati) is the head of the executive branch of Makati's government.
+The Mayor of Makati (Punong Lungsod ng Makati) is the head of the executive branch of Makati's government.
 The mayor holds office at the Makati City Hall.

-Like all local government heads in the Philippines, the mayor is elected via popular vote, and may not be elected for a fourth consecutive term (although the former mayor may return to office after an interval of one term).
+Like all local government heads in the Philippines, the mayor is elected via popular vote, and may not be elected for a fourth consecutive term (although the former mayor may return to office after an interval of one term) since the implementation of the 1987 Constitution of the Philippines.
 In case of death, resignation or incapacity, the vice mayor becomes the mayor.

+The current mayor of Makati is Nancy Binay since June 30, 2025.